-This facility had no amounts outstanding at March 31, 2005.
+This facility had no amounts outstanding at June 30, 2005.

-As of March 31, 2005 there are five loans outstanding.
+As of June 30, 2005 there are five loans outstanding.
 On July 20, 2000, one of our subsidiaries entered into a credit facility for a \$550,000 loan, for the purpose of purchasing a building and land in Hutchinson, Kansas.
 The loan bears interest at a variable rate based on LIBOR and consists of monthly principal payments for 60 months and a final installment of unpaid principal and accrued interest payable on July 21, 2005.
+This loan was paid in full at its maturity date of July 21, 2005.
 On February 9, 2001, we entered into a commercial loan agreement in the amount of \$107,000 in order to purchase equipment for our Norfolk, Virginia location.
 This loan bears interest at a fixed rate of 7.9% and matures on February 1, 2006.
 On February 20, 2002, one of our subsidiaries entered into an additional arrangement for a \$500,000 commercial loan in order to finance construction of a parking lot at our Norfolk, Virginia location.
 This loan bears interest at a fixed rate of 6.47% and matures on September 1, 2007.
 On May 1, 2003, we entered into a commercial loan agreement in the amount of \$975,000 to finance equipment purchases for our Hampton, Virginia location.
 This loan bears interest at a fixed rate of 4.25% and matures on May 1, 2008.
 On January 9, 2004, we entered into a commercial loan agreement in the amount of \$750,000 to finance equipment purchases at our newly leased Norfolk facility.
 This loan bears interest at a fixed rate of 4.45% and matures on January 1, 2009.
 The loans are collateralized by the related asset and require us to maintain net worth greater than \$20 million and a cash flow coverage ratio of at least 1.5 to 1.0 calculated on a rolling twelve-month average.